 Thankfully, modern HR teams have more opportunities than ever to evolve into proactive players in an organization.
-For instance, the current talent and acquisition landscape is perfectly positioned to create the most massive disruption the business world has ever seen.
+For instance, the current talent and acquisition landscape is perfectly positioned to create the most massive disruption the business world

-And with technology, HR teams have a better chance of helping companies achieve their objectives.
+, HR teams have a better chance of helping companies achieve their objectives.

 The lesson here is that HR teams must develop a deep understanding of what makes their organization tick.
 This includes understanding business priorities and values – and then contributing to the overall goals of the organization, playing their part in implementing the right people-related practices and more.

 5 Strategies For HR Teams To Be More Proactive

 Farsightedness and better timing – these are the two qualities that all proactive HR teams have that reactive HR does not.

 Of course, they remain responsible for ensuring compliance with policies and procedures, but proactive teams realize that these practices are part of the operational expenses and don’t always add strategic value to the organization.